moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 form of a third party service for feature flags during the cells migration that already contains a lot of unknowns doesn't seem to be the best path forward.
 We could revisit this conversation at a later stage.

+We can also consider using GitLab's own Feature Flag product, which is based on Unleash.
+However, this will require extensive development to make the feature set useful for us.
+This might make the product too specific to cells and gitlab.com.

 ### Pull model instead of push model